masak/alma/ROADMAP.md

 * Also want to close [a philosophical issue](https://github.com/masak/007/issues/7) about the statement/expression discrepancy that's exhibited in quasi blocks.
-* A small thing, but we will probably want to enable [creating Q nodes with some optional properties omitted](https://github.com/masak/007/issues/84).
 * Make unhygienic declarations that are injected into code [actually declare stuff](https://github.com/masak/007/issues/88).
 We can cheat majorly at this one at first, as long as it works.